catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

 *tr*

-The tr program *tranliterates* characters - changes them from one alphabet to another.
+The tr program *transliterates* characters - changes them from one alphabet to another.
 Operates on stdin and outputs to stdout.

  - `echo "lowercase text" | tr a-z A-Z`
 	- the character sets arguments can be